igordonatti/igordonatti/README.md

-### Oiee!!
-Eu sou o Igor Donatti 👋
+### Hey there!
+I'm Igor Donatti 👋

-- 🌱 Atualmente estudando NextJS
+🌱 Currently studying NextJS
-- 😄 Ele/dele
+😄 He/Him
-- ⚽ Entusiasta de um bom futebol e Corinthiano
+⚽ Enthusiast of good football and a Corinthians fan
-- 🖥️ Graduando do curso de Engenharia de Computaçao
+🖥️ Computer Engineering graduate
-- 📽️ Amante de toda forma de arte e suas expressões
+📽️ Lover of all forms of art and their expressions

 <div align="center">
   <a href="https://github.com/igordonatti">